Scope

 Balancing these risks will dictate the optimal speed of sedation required and partly inform the route and drugs used.

 For example a highly agitated, physically violent, large individual may require rapid sedation to protect staff from imminent harm or to protect themselves from self-harm.
-This may favour the use of drugs or routes that provide rapid sedation.
+This may favour the use of drugs or routes that provide rapid sedation e.g. robust doses of IV combination therapy.

-By contrast an elderly individual with co-morbidities who presents a lower risk to staff and is more easily able to be contained, would favour that accepts a slower onset of sedation where sedation risks from the agents are minimised.
+By contrast for an elderly individual with co-morbidities who presents a lower risk to staff and is more easily able to be contained, a slower onset of sedation would be acceptable, and higher priority could be given to minimising the sedation-related risks to the patient e.g. lower doses of sedative medication spaced further apart.

 Consider your resources available

-Patients often usually require physical restraint in order to deliver the first or first few doses of parenteral sedation.
-The number of available restraint-trained staff and their skills may indicate what type of routes that can be considered.
-For example if there are police or capable security guards available as part of the restraint team, and the patient’s upper limbs can be securely immobilised, the insertion of an IV cannula to titrate rapid onset sedation may be an optimally safe option (see Choosing the Route of Sedation Delivery) below).
+Patients often require physical restraint in order to deliver the first or first few doses of parenteral sedation.
+The number of available restraint-trained staff and their skills may indicate what type of parenteral route to consider.
+For example if there are capable security guards or police available as part of the restraint team, and the patient’s upper limbs can be securely immobilised, the insertion of an IV cannula to titrate rapid onset sedation may be an optimal choice (see Choosing the Route of Sedation Delivery below).
+In settings with less available and capable restraint-trained staff, it may easier and safer to start with IM dosing.

 Choosing the Route of Sedation Delivery